roochieng/roochieng/README.md

 My name is Robley Ochieng from Kenya.
 I have a keen interest in back end development as well as Data Science.

-I am currently studying Software engineering at ALX Africa were I am learing:
+I am currently studying Software engineering at ALX Africa where I am learing:
 - Python
 - Flask
 - MySQL